T

 shopping

-Pick up any last-minute souvenirs or gifts from the shops in the Old Town.
+Pick up any last-minute gifts or mementos from shops near your hotel or in the Old Town.

 2. Midday